stopopol/model_viewer/README.md

-DEIMS-SDR Metadata models based on jquery.jsonbrowser
+DEIMS-SDR Metadata models based on jquery.jsonbrowser and d3.js